-Target Market - The breadth and variety of our product range will allow J&L to engage our core market of retail outlets.
+Target Market - The breadth and variety of our product range will allow J&L to engage both our core markets of retail outlets, processors, and product manufacturers.

 Market Channels - Retail sales of marijuana are strictly limited to licensed retail outlets, and medical marijuana dispensaries.
 The location, presence and licensing status of these establishments will be publicly available through a single online source.
 Regulations currently preclude opportunities for online purchases as the transportation of marijuana products is strictly regulated.